Children with Cancer UK is one of the UK’s leading funders of research into childhood cancer.

 We fund a broad variety of research aimed at improving our understanding of childhood cancer and improving the outlook for young patients.

-Our Childhood Cancer 2019 Conference will be hosted by Newcastle University on 9-10th September 2019.
+We were delighted to hold our annual conference Childhood Cancer 2019 at Newcastle University on 9-10th September 2019.

 Through our regular conferences and workshops, we bring together stakeholders in childhood cancer treatment and research to exchange knowledge and ideas.

 We aim to provide a forum for clinicians, scientists and other stakeholders to discuss and debate key themes, share knowledge and develop new collaborations.